 This and the risk of potential extinction are a few of the reasons for international bans on dolphin and whale hunting, as well as the prohibition of net-based tuna fishing, which could lead to the trapping and drowning of dolphins.

-Dolphins have also been seen caring for injured members of their species and also helping humans adrift at sea.
+Dolphins have also been seen caring for injured members of their species and helping humans adrift at sea.